normalfaults/api/README.md

 ````

 ####Step 6: Install bundler

 ````
 gem install bundler
 ````

-####Step 7: Install rbenv-default-gems plugin to install bundler automatically for us whenever we install a new version of Ruby.
+####Step 7: Install rbenv-default-gems plugin
+This will re-install gems automatically for us whenever we install a new version of Ruby.

 ````
 brew install rbenv-default-gems